 By Ray Bradbury

 Fahrenheit 451 is a classic work of dystopian science fiction from master author Ray Bradbury.
 Named after the temperature at which books burn, Bradbury’s tale is a chilling insight into how rapidly society can change, and how futile things can get for the people living there.
 Despite its earlier publication date, many readers will notice fascinating.
-Dystopian parallels with the world we currently occupy.
+Dystopian parallels with the world we

 By Frank Herbert